 - Anyone who wants to improve their confidence, efficiency and impact in writing original research into papers

-The following prerequisites will help you get the most out of this webinar series.
+The following prerequisites will help you get the most out of this Zoom series.

-- You must have time to work on your paper between webinars.
-As a general guide, you will need a minimum average of 2.5 hours per day for 2 weeks (i.e. a minimum of 35 hours in total) to complete a high-quality draft of your paper that is ready for feedback from your Co-Authors.
+- You must have time to work on your paper between Zooms.
+As a general guide, you will need a minimum average of 2.5 hours per day for 2 weeks (i.e., a minimum of 35 hours in total) to complete a high-quality draft of your paper that is ready for feedback from your co-authors.

-- You will need input from your Co-Authors in the week between Webinar 1 and Webinar 3.
-Specifically, you will need to show your Co-Authors the draft display items (e.g. figures and tables) that you plan to include in your paper, as well as your draft take-home message for your paper, and you will need their agreement that you are on the right track.
-This is best achieved in one to two face-to-face or video meetings with your Co-Authors, but can also be achieved via email communications.
-You may want to schedule some time with your Co-Authors for the first week of the webinar series to be help ensure you get the strategic feedback you need.
+- You will need input from your co-authors in the week between Zoom 1 and Zoom 3.
+Specifically, you will need to show your co-authors the draft display items (e.g., figures and tables) that you plan to include in your paper, as well as your draft and then refined take-home message for your paper, and you will need their agreement that you are on the right track.
+This is best achieved in one to two face-to-face or video meetings with your co-authors, but can also be achieved via email communications.
+You may want to schedule some time with your co-authors for the first week of the Zoom series to be help ensure you get the strategic feedback you need.

 - A set of analyzed original research results that are ready to be written up as a paper.

 - Your draft to date of your original research paper / systematic review (not a narrative review).
-This is optional for Webinar 1 of 5, but for Webinar 2 of 5 onward you will need to bring your draft.
-Registrants will receive a guide and template to help them format their draft paper.
+This is optional for Zoom 1 of 5, but for Zoom 2 of 5 onward you will need to bring your draft.
+Registrants will receive a template to help them format their draft paper.

 - An electronic copy (PDF) of an original research paper or systematic review – with or without meta-analysis (not a narrative review) on a topic similar to your own, from a journal you’d like to publish your research in.